jadanpl/Early-Diabetes-Detection-Using-Symptoms/README.md

 ## Recommendation
 * Implement ensemble learning, such as by using voting classifier or stacking classifier.
-* Randomized Search could be used to tune the hyperparameters to see if the hyperparameter combination is the same.
+* Randomized search could be used to tune the hyperparameters to see if the hyperparameter combination is the same.
 * If it is possible, we could increase the size of dataset by collecting more data to train the model.